PHI Medical Document Shredding Service

 - In-house shredding programs prevent HIPAA related compliance issues from arising.
 Fact.
 In-house shredding programs potentially create more HIPAA concerns than they resolve, because document destruction cannot be independently certified, and because proper security protocol is rarely practiced.

-- Verbal release of patient information is not a HIPAA violation.
+- The verbal release of patient information is not a HIPAA violation.
 Fact: Unless authorized, verbal communication of medical information is subject to HIPAA, as is all written and transmitted data.

 - The release of individually identifiable information already in the public domain is not a HIPAA violation.
 Fact: The release of a patient’s most innocuous and publicly available individually identifiable information by a medical professional such as a license number or address can be interpreted as a violation of HIPAA.